Oğuz Atay

-Oğuz Atay (12 October 1934 – 13 December 1977) was a Turkish novelist.
+Oğuz Atay (12 October 1934 – 13 December 1977) was a Turkish novelist and engineer.
 His first novel, Tutunamayanlar ('The Disconnected'), appeared in 1971–72.
 Never reprinted in his lifetime and controversial among critics, it has become a best-seller since a new edition came out in 1984.
-It has been described as "probably the most eminent novel of twentieth-century Turkish literature": this reference is due to a UNESCO survey, which goes on: "it poses an earnest challenge to even the most skilled translator with its kaleidoscope of colloquialisms and sheer size."
+It has been described as "probably the most eminent novel of twentieth-century Turkish literature".

-In fact, four translations have so far been published: into Dutch, as Het leven in stukken, translated by Hanneke van der Heijden and Margreet Dorleijn (Athenaeum-Polak & v Gennep, 2011); into German, as Die Haltlosen, translated by Johannes Neuner (Binooki, 2016); into English, as 'The Disconnected', translated by Sevin Seydi (Olric Press, 2017: ISBN 978-0-9955543-0-6): an excerpt from this won the Dryden Translation Prize in 2008 (Comparative Critical Studies, vol. V (2008) 99); into Greek, as ΑΠΟΣΥΝΑΓΩΓΟΙ, translated from Turkish by Νίκη Σταυρίδη, poetry sections by Δημήτρης Μαύρος, Gutenberg Editio Minor 34, 2022.
-ISBN 978-960-01-2397-5.

 Life

 Oğuz Atay was born on 12 October 1934, in the Turkish town of İnebolu, in the province of Kastamonu.
 His father, Cemil Atay, was a judge and also a Member of Parliament from the Republican People's Party.
 He went to elementary and middle school in Ankara, completed his high school education at Ankara Maarif Koleji, and his undergraduate degree at ITU School of Civil Engineering.
 He joined Istanbul State Engineering and Architecture School (now, Yildiz Technical University) as a faculty member, and became an associate professor in 1975.

 His most notable novel Tutunamayanlar was published in 1971–72, and his second novel Tehlikeli Oyunlar was published in 1973.
 He wrote several plays, short-stories, and a biography.
-He died of a brain tumor on 13 December 1977, before he could complete his final project Türkiye'nin Ruhu.
+He died of a brain tumor on 13 December 1977, before he could complete his final project, Türkiye'nin Ruhu.